 - Employee assistance program

-- Housing assistance via the “Turns for Tenants” program – ask for details and eligibility
+- Housing assistance via the “Turns for Tenants” program for full-time team members – ask for details and eligibility

-- A full list of employee benefits is outlined in our employee handbook
+- A full list of employee perks is outlined in our employee handbook

 Current Season Pass Holders

 - If you have already purchased a season pass, once you complete the on-snow training course and become an official employee you would then be eligible for an employee pass

 - You’ll be refunded the full purchase price of your season’s pass